top of page

 As you continue along the SH8, after about 25 minutes you'll reach Dhermi.
 Dhermi is known for having lovely beaches - but we didn't realise the village was scenic as well!
 As we drove through, we knew we had to park up and explore.
 Dhermi is the cutest little village with orange roofed houses climbing the hillside, almost a mini version of Berat.

-View of the houses on the hillside of Dhermi
+View of the houses on the hillside of the Albanian village Dhermi

 There is a secluded beach in Dhermi which is rising in popularity but as it isn't easy get to, it still remains relatively quiet; why not head here if you're in the area!
 Gjipe Beach is a beautiful spot with white sand and blue-blue sea.
 If you input 'Gjipe Beach' into Google Maps, drive as far as you can along the road to the beach and park in the car park.
 It's then about a 45 minute scenic walk down the canyon, leading to Gjipe Beach.
 Alternatively, you can kayak to Gjipe from Dhermi, Himara and Jale beach.